saa-ts-dacs/dacs/06_part_I/03_chapter_02/03_title.md

   * In multilevel descriptions the name segment may be inherited from a higher level of description and may not need to be explicitly stated at lower levels.

-  * When the repository is responsible for assembling a collection, do not provide, as part of the devised title, the institution’s name as the collector.
+  * When the repository is responsible for assembling a collection, provide, as part of the devised title, the institution’s name as the collector.

   * The topical segment should be used only when the identification of the material cannot be made clear from the name and nature elements.